silverstripe/silverstripe-ckan-registry/docs/en/cms.md

 ### Resource model

-A `Resource` model represents a CKAN dataset and is attached from a `CKANRegistryPage` (or other DataObject) via a `has_one` relationship `$page->DataResource()`.
+A `Resource` model represents a CKAN dataset resource and is attached from a `CKANRegistryPage` (or other DataObject) via a `has_one` relationship `$page->DataResource()`.

 The primary purpose of this model is to contain fields (`ResourceField`) and filters (`ResourceFilter`).